padi/padi.github.io/_posts/til/2017-08-22-testing-subdomains-in-capybara.md

 ---

 TL;DR: Change `Capybara.app_host` in a setup and teardown mechanism in your favorite testing framework.
-You can also temporarily change the host in a block, i.e.
+You can also create a method that temporarily changes the host around a `yield`-ed block, i.e.

 {% highlight ruby %}
 # test/application_system_test_case.rb